-Students who fail to meet the Academy's high standards should expect to be punished.
-This includes where behaviour outside the Academy premises affects the Academy or its staff or students.
-Punishments vary according to the offence but may include being given:
+Students who fail to meet the Academy's high standards should expect a consequence This includes where behaviour outside the Academy premises affects the Academy or its staff or students. consequences vary according to the offence but may include being given:

-- a detention at the end of the Academy day,

-- a period of close supervision by means of a Pastoral Support Plan,
+- a 60 minute "Learning Duty detention" at the end of the day, - a 90 minute "Principal's detention" at the end of the day, - a period of close supervision by means of a Pastoral Support Plan, - Removed from lesson(s) to work supervised in the Reset room, - an Academy based suspension, - a period of fixed term suspension from the Academy, - permanent exclusion.

-- a day, or several days, in Reflection,

-- a period of fixed-term suspension from the Academy,

-- permanent exclusion.